ayushsharma-crypto/Brick-Breaker-Terminal-Based-Game/README.md

 # Brick-Breaker-Terminal-Based-Game
 A classic Brick Breaker terminal-based game written in Python3.
-The objective of the game is to break all the bricks as fast as possible and beat the highest score
+The objective of the game is to break all the bricks as fast as possible within the given lives.
+This game is DASS assignment2 and assignment3 @ IIIT-H.

 * There are two versions v1 & v2.
 To check move to repective directory.
 * You can find implemented functionality of each version in corressponding Assignment pdf.